 - Select the program that is the most important and report just one Program Model. - Divide the investment into two rows, with each row having the same Service and Grantee Type, but with different counts for persons served and Program Model.
-Please consult the Association's sample Annual Report submission document for further information.
+Please consult the First 5 Association of California's sample Annual Report submission document for further information.